Productivity Formula (Table of Contents)

-The term “productivity” refers to the performance metric that is usually used to measure the efficiency of the production process of a company during a given period of time.
+The term “productivity” refers to the performance metric used to measure the efficiency of a company’s production process during a given period of time.
 It can be used to measure the efficiency of human capital or machine.

-The formula for productivity is very simple and it can be expressed as output produced divided by input provided.
+The formula for productivity is very simple, and it can be expressed as output produced divided by the input provided.
 Mathematically, it is represented as,

 The above formula is the underlying principle for various productivity metrics, such as revenue per employee, revenue per hour, units produced per hour, etc.